datajerk/ctf-write-ups/dc2021q/mra/README.md

 Here's a similar problem from last week: [System dROP](https://github.com/datajerk/ctf-write-ups/tree/master/cyberapocalypsectf2021/system_drop) using ret2csu; the pattern is the same, call `read` to _read_ `/bin/sh\0` from `stdin` into the BSS, then chain to `execve` to get a shell.

-Statically-linked Linux binaries are chock-full of gadgets including `syscall`, and this challenge binary is no different, except that `syscall` is `svc #0x0` and the constants are different, and the registers have different names, but that's about it.
+Statically-linked Linux binaries are chock-full of gadgets including `syscall`, and this challenge binary is no different, except that `syscall` is `svc #0` and the constants are different, and the registers have different names, but that's about it.

-This binary was also stripped, so reversing took a bit longer (ok, a lot longer :-).
+This binary was also stripped (no ret2libc), so reversing took a bit longer (ok, a lot longer :-).

 ## Tooling